 Don’t leave rubbish behind and aim to use the bathroom before you get set up for the night.

-If you are looking to sleep in your car in the USA then that answer is, it depends.
+If you are looking to sleep in your car in the USA then the answer is, it depends.
 The rules vary from state to state and many cities have specifically banned sleeping in your car.

 Before you try it, it is important to know if it is illegal to sleep in your car.